 There’s no better time than now to start a fun-filled sport in the great outdoors!

-To get a taste of what canoeing is all about, join us on Saturdays between 09:00 and 11:00.
+To get a taste of what canoeing is all about, join us on Saturdays from 09:00 – 10:00 for a free introductory class.

-Please contact Attila to book your session, or if you have any queries:
+Please contact Attila to book your lesson, or if you have any queries:

 Dabulamanzi has 3 time trials every week:

 - Wednesday beginner’s time trial: starting at 17:30, covering 6 kms.
 Attila will be there to record your times – which is great for tracking your progress.